ROYAL CARIBBEAN CRUISES Ltd

 GENERAL DUTIES AND RESPONSIBILITIES

-All duties and responsibilities are to be performed in accordance with Royal Caribbean International’s brand standards, SQM standards, USPH guidelines, environmental, and safety policies.
+All duties and responsibilities are to be performed in accordance with Royal Caribbean International’s Gold Anchor Standards, SQM standards, USPH guidelines, environmental, and safety policies.

 Each shipboard employee may be required to perform all functions in various venues throughout the ship and on the islands.

 1. In accordance with Royal Caribbean International’s philosophy of Anchored in Excellence, each employee conducts oneself in a professional and courteous manner at all times.
 This consists of physical and verbal interactions with guests or fellow shipboard employees and/or in the presence of guest contact and crew areas.

 2. Manages the SeaTrek program in accordance with the Aquatics Department Standard.
 Assigns duties, responsibilities and workstations to employees.
 Observes and evaluates employees and work procedures to ensure quality standards and service is met.
 Initiates personnel actions such as new hire requests and discharges, to ensure proper staffing.
 Approves overtime needs.

 3. Manages the financial aspects of the SeaTrek program operation, including the successful identification of expense reduction through cost efficiencies and revenue growth through promotional and up-selling activities.
 Ensures the continuous and accurate participation of the aquatics operation.

 4. Provides on-the-job training to staff members to strengthen their current performance and preparation for possible advancement to a Dive Manager position.
 Notifies M&R Manager regarding work schedules and time records.

 5. Collaborates with the M&R Manager to plan alternative activities when the vessels change itineraries due to weather conditions.